-The Coach Gernon Brown Memorial Award - for the best all-around athlete on the junior varsity teams - was merited by Michael S. Hull '18.
+The Coach Gernon Brown Memorial Award for the best all-around athlete of the junior varsity teams for the 2017-2018 school year is awarded to Luke G. LaForge.

-The Joseph Michael Worley Memorial Award - for the senior who, by his unselfishness, sportsmanship, and spirit during his career at Jesuit, enhanced the athletic program either as a player, manager, trainer, or student - was merited by Hayden W. Fuentes.
+The Joseph Michael Worley Memorial Award given to the graduating senior who by his unselfishness, sportsmanship, and spirit during his career at Jesuit has enhanced the athletic program as a player, manager, trainer, or student is presented to John M. McMahon, Jr.

-The Robert T. Casey Memorial Award - for the varsity athlete who displayed exemplary sportsmanship and spirit - was merited by Joseph P. Dupré.
+The Robert T. Casey Memorial Award for the varsity athlete who manifested the best sportsmanship and spirit is awarded to Christian A. de Gracia.